davidleitw/go-agent/README.md

 ## Why choose go-agent

-Honestly, most AI frameworks out there are overly complex.
-What we really want is simple: give it an API key, create an agent, and start chatting.
-That's it.
+go-agent provides intuitive interfaces for building AI applications.
+The framework focuses on minimal configuration: provide an API key, create an agent, and start conversing.

-go-agent's design philosophy is simple: make common things super easy, and make complex things possible.
-You shouldn't need to write 60 lines of code to create a basic chatbot.
-You only need 5.
+The design prioritizes simplicity for common use cases while maintaining flexibility for complex scenarios.
+Creating a basic chatbot requires minimal code.

 ## Quick Start